Skip to content

 Scratch storage

 Every Savio user has scratch space located at /global/scratch/users/<username>.
-Scratch is a 3.5 PB resource shared among all users; to preserve this space for effective use by all users, it is subject to the purge policy described below.
+Scratch is a 8.7 PB resource shared among all users; to preserve this space for effective use by all users, we ask users to keep their usage to reasonable levels (see below) and to delete data no longer needed for active computation.

 Large input/output files and other files used intensively (i.e., repeatedly) while running jobs should be copied ('staged') to/from your scratch directory from a home or group directory to avoid slowing down access to home directories for other users.

 Please remember that global scratch storage is a shared resource.
 We strongly urge users to regularly clean up their data in global scratch to decrease scratch storage usage.
-Users with many terabytes of data may be requested to reduce their usage, if global scratch becomes full.
+Furthermore, as general guidance, we generally expect individual users not to use more than 12 TB of space in scratch.
+Users with many terabytes of data may be requested to reduce their usage and may be locked out of their accounts if they do not reduce their usage.

 Group scratch directories are not provided.
 Users who would like to share materials in their scratch directory with other users can set UNIX permissions to allow access to their directories/files.